Robovalidator/harmony_autobidder/README.md

 ## About

 Harmony AutoBidder automatically manages BLS keys for your validator to ensure you stay within a slot range while you sleep.
+It polls for validator information regularly and decides to either remove or add bls keys to stay within a slot range.
+The polling interval starts slow and contracts as the end of the current epoch approaches.

 If you've benefited from using this program please consider donating or delegating ONEs to RoboValidator at https://staking.harmony.one/validators/one1x8fhymx4xsygy4dju9ea9vhs3vqg0u3ht0nz74.